 When Madonna sung about “striking a pose” in her 1990 hit Vogue, the fashion world took the song as its own.
-More accustomed to striking a pose in front of fashion photographers, an increasing number of models are trading in life in front of the lens for posing of a different kind: on a yoga mat, as teachers of one the most ancient forms of exercise.
+More used to strike a pose in front of fashion photographers, an increasing number of models are trading in life in front of the lens for posing of a different kind: on a yoga mat, as teachers of one the most ancient forms of exercise.

 But waking up at 5am to practise asanas (yoga poses), studying Buddhism and healthy eating seems completely at odds with the sort of hedonistic lifestyles that the headlines suggest the likes of Kate Moss and Agyness Dean lead: partying till dawn with a Marlboro Light constantly stuck to the lips, falling out of cabs backwards, drinking as much booze as possible and, well, eating a whole lot less.

 The typical post-modelling career is in acting (Cameron Diaz and Jason Stratham for example), so why the new trend for yoga?
 After years working within an industry that is fun but obvioulsy concerned with image, some models are looking to re-educate themselves and find a more spiritual and satisfying line of work.

 Synonomous with the supermodel tag, Christy Turlington first started modeling at the age of 14 and rose through the ranks to become one of the most sought-after models of her generation and the face of Calvin Klein’s Eternity fragrance.
 Just four years later, Christy began her journey into yoga by attending her first yoga lesson.